rooklift/halite2_rush_theory/README.md

 Sometimes we "win" the rush but the enemy has successfully built a ship and escaped with it.
 If we chase it forever, he will win on the "ships built" tiebreaker.
 To avoid this, if possible, I turn off the GA, send one ship to chase the enemy and another ship to dock and build up a fleet, as in [this game](https://halite.io/play/?game_id=7453830).

+For a long time I struggled with situations where the enemy splits up their forces.
+For example, I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).
+I finally fixed how the fitness function feels about this sort of thing in v98/99.

 Our theory doesn't take into account differences in ship health.
 If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
 In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health) at turn 95.
 I never bothered worrying about this, since it almost never mattered.
 But [this game](https://halite.io/play/?game_id=7471538) was a rare exception.
 At around turn 230, I am ahead on health, but the opponent simply splits his ships and wins.

 Our theory of combat suffers from literal edge and corner cases: we will generally be backing away from enemy ships, possibly leading to us running out of space.
 For example, see [this game](https://halite.io/play/?game_id=7066056) at around turn 67.
 I fixed this in a later version by making the fitness function dislike being near the edge.